Warren E. Burger Collection

-The Warren E. Burger Collection consists of the lifetime professional and personal papers and memorabilia of the late Chief Justice Warren E. Burger, as well as related materials acquired by the College of William and Mary.
+The Warren E. Burger Collection consists of the lifetime professional and personal papers and memorabilia of the late Chief Justice Warren E. Burger, as well as related materials acquired by William & Mary.

-The Warren E. Burger papers were given to the College of William and Mary in 1996 by his son, Wade A. Burger.
-Warren Burger served as the 20th chancellor of the College of William and Mary from 1986-1993.
-The College is honored to serve as the permanent home of the papers of one of the most influential legal figures of this century, whose papers will become an immeasurable resource for future historians and legal scholars.
+The Warren E. Burger papers were given to William & Mary in 1996 by his son, Wade A. Burger.
+Warren Burger served as the 20th chancellor of William & Mary from 1986-1993.
+The university is honored to serve as the permanent home of the papers of one of the most influential legal figures of this century, whose papers will become an immeasurable resource for future historians and legal scholars.